jboss-developer/jboss-eap-quickstarts/wsat-simple/README.md

 For a more complete example, please see the XTS demonstrator application that ships with the Narayana project: http://narayana.io/.

 It is also assumed that you have an understanding of WS-AtomicTransaction.
-For more details, read the XTS documentation that ships with the Narayana project, which can be downloaded here: http://www.jboss.org/narayana/documentation/4_17_4_Final.
+For more details, read the XTS documentation that ships with the Narayana project: http://narayana.io/docs/product.

 The application consists of a single JAX-WS web service that is deployed within a WAR archive.
 It is tested with a JBoss Arquillian enabled JUnit test.